Free Kanji Flashcards for JLPT N5 & N4

 Kanji practice rewards rhythm more than intensity.
 A short session every morning, repeated week after week, beats a marathon weekend almost every time.
 The brain encodes meaning through spaced exposure, and five well-chosen characters a day fits the way memory actually works.

 That is the rhythm this tool is built around.
 Open it with coffee.
-Recognise the day’s set.
-Trace the strokes mentally, or on paper if you want.
+Recognize the day’s set.
+Trace the strokes mentally, or follow them on the calligraphy practice tool.
 Close the tab.
 The kanji will show up again, in context, sooner than you expect.

 Beneath the recognition layer sits something quieter.
 Each character carries a meaning, a sound, and a small cultural footprint.
-Learning kanji becomes, in time, a way of reading Japan itself — its menus, its signs, its poetry, its patient love of the brushstroke.
+Learning kanji becomes, in time, a way of reading Japan itself.
+Its menus, its signs, its poetry, its patient love of the brushstroke all open up.
+For some readers, that fluency becomes a reason to stay.
+The Japan residency assessment maps what a longer life there involves.

 Cramming feels productive because it generates output.
 Hours pass, characters stack up, the page fills.
 Within a week, however, most of those characters have left.
 The brain treats short-term loading the same way it treats noise: it discards what was not retrieved later.

 Spaced repetition reverses the trade.
-Instead of front-loading a hundred kanji in one sitting, you encounter five today, see those same five again tomorrow, then a week later, then a month.
+Instead of front-loading a hundred kanji in one sitting, you encounter five today.
+You see those same five again tomorrow, then a week later, then a month.
 Each retrieval strengthens the memory trace.
 By the third or fourth pass, recognition becomes automatic.

 The N5 to N4 Path

 JLPT N5 covers roughly 100 kanji — the foundation.
-Numbers, days of the week, simple verbs, family, body parts, the basic vocabulary that lets you read a menu, a station sign, a children’s book.
+Numbers, days of the week, simple verbs, family, body parts.
+This is the basic vocabulary that lets you read a menu, a station sign, a children’s book.
 Most learners reach N5 recognition in three to six months of daily practice.

 N4 doubles that vocabulary, adding 200 more characters.
-The new ground covers daily life, work, travel, weather, feelings — the kanji you need to read manga, follow a news headline, or write a postcard.
+The new ground covers daily life, work, travel, weather, feelings.
+These are the kanji you need to read manga, follow a news headline, or write a postcard.
 The jump from N5 to N4 takes roughly six to nine months when daily practice is steady.

 Both levels share the same underlying habit: small, regular, attentive.
 The placement quiz at the top of this page tells you where you actually stand.
 From there, the daily flashcards keep you moving.